mowarlee/django-rest-framework/docs/community/third-party-packages.md

 ### Serializers

 * [django-rest-framework-mongoengine][django-rest-framework-mongoengine] - Serializer class that supports using MongoDB as the storage layer for Django REST framework.
-* [djangorestframework-gis][djangorestframework-gis] - Geographic add-ons
+* [djrestframework-gis][djrestframework-gis] - Geographic add-ons
-* [djangorestframework-hstore][djangorestframework-hstore] - Serializer class to support django-hstore DictionaryField model field and its schema-mode feature.
+* [djrestframework-hstore][djrestframework-hstore] - Serializer class to support django-hstore DictionaryField model field and its schema-mode feature.
-* [djangorestframework-jsonapi][djangorestframework-jsonapi] - Provides a parser, renderer, serializers, and other tools to help build an API that is compliant with the jsonapi.org spec.
+* [djrestframework-jsonapi][djrestframework-jsonapi] - Provides a parser, renderer, serializers, and other tools to help build an API that is compliant with the jsonapi.org spec.
 * [html-json-forms][html-json-forms] - Provides an algorithm and serializer to process HTML JSON Form submissions per the (inactive) spec.
 * [django-rest-framework-serializer-extensions][drf-serializer-extensions] -
   Enables black/whitelisting fields, and conditionally expanding child serializers on a per-view/request basis.
-* [djangorestframework-queryfields][djangorestframework-queryfields] - Serializer mixin allowing clients to control which fields will be sent in the API response.
+* [djrestframework-queryfields][djrestframework-queryfields] - Serializer mixin allowing clients to control which fields will be sent in the API response.
 * [drf-flex-fields][drf-flex-fields] - Serializer providing dynamic field expansion and sparse field sets via URL parameters.
 * [drf-action-serializer][drf-action-serializer] - Serializer providing per-action fields config for use with ViewSets to prevent having to write multiple serializers.
-* [djangorestframework-dataclasses][djangorestframework-dataclasses] - Serializer providing automatic field generation for Python dataclasses, like the built-in ModelSerializer does for models.
+* [djrestframework-dataclasses][djrestframework-dataclasses] - Serializer providing automatic field generation for Python dataclasses, like the built-in ModelSerializer does for models.
 * [django-restql][django-restql] - Turn your REST API into a GraphQL like API(It allows clients to control which fields will be sent in a response, uses GraphQL like syntax, supports read and write on both flat and nested fields).
 * [graphwrap][graphwrap] - Transform your REST API into a fully compliant GraphQL API with just two lines of code.
 Leverages [Graphene-Django](https://docs.graphene-python.org/projects/django/en/latest/) to dynamically build, at runtime, a GraphQL ObjectType for each view in your API.